Mnv07/LightStrike/README.md

 ## How we built it
 We used SkyDio’s built in methods for “skill” creation.
 Essentially, a skill is a program that will operate and cause actions on the drone after being selected by the user in the drone’s interface.
-We had to use Python to create movement patterns and a score count, and we used an Arduino board, IR receiver, and IR emitter to detect when the drone is hit but the player.
+We had to use Python to create movement patterns and a score count, and we used an Arduino board, IR receiver, and IR emitter to detect when the drone is hit by the player.

 ## Challenges we ran into